jroshanb/Personal-Financial-Management-Dashboard/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for full details.

 Feel free to fork, modify, and use it for personal or professional use.

 ---